ibm-cloud-docs/power-iaas/sysdig-monitoring-pvs.md

 - [Access the IBM Cloud monitoring user interface from your Power Systems Virtual Server workspace](/docs/power-iaas?topic=power-iaas-monitor-sysdig#sysdig-view-ui).
 - [Access the IBM Cloud monitoring user interface from the **Observability** page](/docs/power-iaas?topic=power-iaas-monitor-sysdig#sysdig-view-ob).

-To view metrics in your dashboard, the platform metrics of the {{site.data.keyword.mon_full_notm}} instance must be enabled.
+To view metrics in your dashboard, you must enable the platform metrics of the {{site.data.keyword.mon_full_notm}} instance.
 {: important}

 ### Accessing metrics from {{site.data.keyword.powerSys_notm}} workspace